Rapptz/gum/docs/api/input/mouse.rst

     Checks if the button specified is currently being pressed.
 Note that this does not query the global mouse state, but rather the state of the focus window.
 You can grab the focus of the mouse with :func:`window::grab_input`.
-.. function:: vector position() noexcept
+.. function:: vector mouse::position() noexcept

     Returns the position of the mouse relative to the focused window.
 You can grab the focus of the mouse with :func:`window::grab_input`.
 As a caveat, this returns